6th Grade Cambridge Syllabus

 - Late work is not accepted in accordance with the Cambridge Honor Code.

-- Projects are creative extensions from literature and writing assignments that will include performances, essays, and projects.
+- Projects are creative extensions from literature and writing assignments that will include performances, essays, etc.

-- Quizzes will generally assess mastery of essential skills taught during the unit.
+- Quizzes will generally assess mastery of essential skills taught during the unit and help students to identify where they need to focus and remediate prior to tests.

 - Tests will assess reading comprehension, writing fluency, as well as grammar progress.